-Once you’ve put all the work into creating truly helpful e-books, articles, tools, and more, you’ll want to go to the rooftops and do the hard but fun work of sharing the content with your audience.
+Once you’ve put the work into creating truly helpful e-books, articles, tools, and more, you’ll want to go to the rooftops and do the hard but fun work of sharing the content with your audience.

-These 5 ways small businesses can leverage their websites to bring in new users and gain new customers are not exhaustive, but we believe if you are doing the 5 things listed above well, that you’ll be well on your way to making the most of your website to benefit your lead generation and better serve your customers.
+These 5 ways small businesses can leverage their websites to bring in new users and gain new customers are not exhaustive, but we believe if you are doing the 5 things listed above, that you’ll be well on your way to making the most of your website to benefit your lead generation and better serve your customers.